pxheim/zettelkasten/book-martin-2021-clean-craftsmanship.md

 Following these laws, your workflow will now be something like 1, 2, 3, 2, 3, 2, 3... until you finish what you are working on.
 Initially this might seem tedious...
 However...

-> You should be bad at the tools you do not want to use often.
+You should be bad at the tools you do not want to use often.
 E.e. you should be bad at using the debugger in your IDE as it's indicative of having to debug often.
-If you're really good at debugging, perhaps you do it too much?
+If you're really good at debugging, perhaps you do it too much? [[$Research]]

 When writing good tests, they will become the documentation of your code.